-3. Impartially of officers of the council
+3. Impartially of officers of the council As a councillor:

 3.1 I do not compromise, or attempt to compromise, the impartiality of anyone who works for, or on behalf of, the local authority.

 4. Confidentiality and access to information